-Our distance learning course, GEN ST 350, will still be offered in spring.
+Our distance learning course, GEN ST 350, will still be offered.
 We are advising academic departments to continue to offer their internship courses even if students will work remotely for their internships.
-Some UW Schools and Colleges, like the College of Arts & Sciences, are strongly recommending that students complete all experiential learning opportunities remotely for spring quarter.
-You can read the message from College of Arts & Sciences Dean, Bob Stacey, here and how it will impact experiential learning courses for spring 2020.
+Some UW Schools and Colleges are strongly recommending that students complete all experiential learning opportunities remotely.
 If you haven’t heard from your department yet regarding the course, reach out to your academic adviser or faculty sponsor to confirm that your internship course is still being held and that a remote internship experience would still qualify.

 Who can I contact with questions about my internship?

 Contact Dan Herb, Internship Success Manager at firstname.lastname@example.org

 As we face many uncertainties during COVID 19, one uncertainty is the economy and job market.
 It is not clear how and for how long it will impact jobs and the job search process.
 Fortunately, we do have strategies that may help!
 They are described below and in this PowerPoint presentation.